Congrats to the ER&L 2018 award winners!

 Public Services Librarian | Kyung Hee University

-Yujin Hong is currently a public services librarian at the Kyung Hee University, Seoul, Korea where she manages central library circulation and ILL and she also worked as an e-resources librarian for two years.
+Yujin Hong is currently a public services librarian at the Kyung Hee University, Seoul, Korea where she manages circulation and ILL/DDS.
+She also worked as an e-resources librarian for two years.
 Previously she worked as a high school teacher librarian and later changed her career path to academic librarian.
 Right now she is pursuing a master’s degree in Educational Information System while juggling her daytime work.
-Her research interests focus on engaging first-year students in information literacy, Open Educational Resources (OER) and data mining.
+Her research interests focus on engaging first-year students in information literacy, OER and data mining.
 You can reach her at email@example.com or on Linkedin.

 Technology Librarian | Champlain College